td-github-training/td-github-training.github.io/docs/docs/basic/git/branches.md

 ### Merging with conflicts

-Sometimes, you might have changes in the two branches that conflict with each other.
-In this case, Git will not be able to perform the merge automatically, and you'll have to `resolve` the conflicts manually.
+Merge conflicts occur when the same part of your code is changed in two branches that you're trying to merge together, and Git can't determine which change should take precedence.

+When this happens, Git halts the merge process and requires manual intervention to resolve the conflict, after which you can continue with the merge.

-Let's say you have a conflict.
+For example, let's say you have a conflict.
 When you try to merge, you'll see an output like this:

 ```bash
 git merge feature